VISIT OUR ART STORE ▶

 • A small detail brush for adding contrast and defining edges.

-Having both brushes helps you control water flow while maintaining a balanced composition.
+Having both brushes helps maintain water control while creating a balanced composition.

 Step-by-Step Guide to Painting Loose Floral Petals

 Painting loose florals is all about layering and playing with water.
-Here’s how to do it step by step:
+Here’s how the artist approaches it step by step:

-Start by mapping out the petal shape with clean water.
-This helps guide the paint and creates soft transitions.
-Then, add a light blue wash, letting the color spread naturally.
+Begin by mapping out the petal shape with clean water.
+This guides the paint and creates soft transitions.
+Then, apply a light blue wash, allowing the color to spread naturally.

-Don’t worry about perfection—this petal will be in the background, so it should remain soft and loose.
+Perfection isn’t necessary—this first petal will sit in the background, so it should remain soft and loose.

 Prepare the first petal.